Foreign Student

 Foreign Student is a 1994 American drama film directed by Eva Sereny and written by Menno Meyjes.
 The film stars Robin Givens, Marco Hofschneider, Rick Johnson, Charlotte Ross, Edward Herrmann and Jack Coleman.
 The film was released on July 29, 1994, by Gramercy Pictures.

+Plot

 When young French student Philippe Leclerc (Marco Hofschneider) gets awarded a fellowship to study abroad in the United States, he is thrilled to experience American culture firsthand.
 Enrolling at a well-regarded university in Virginia, Philippe initially has a difficult time adjusting to his foreign environment.
 While Philippe gains the attention of an attractive classmate, Sue Ann (Charlotte Ross), he is more intrigued by a beautiful young black woman, April (Robin Givens).